olilarkin/awesome-musicdsp/README.md

 - [HISSTools Library](https://github.com/AlexHarker/HISSTools_Library) - a nice BSD licensed library by Alex Harker, including FFT abstractions and multi-channel  convolution, amongst other things
 - [Spatial Audio Framework](https://github.com/leomccormack/Spatial_Audio_Framework) - Another excellent library for ambisonics and other spatial audio related processing
 - [DSPFilters](https://github.com/vinniefalco/DSPFilters) - Vinno Falco made this excellent MIT licensed IIR filter library.
 [Here](https://github.com/olilarkin/DSPFilters) is a fork to work with the latest JUCE.
 See also [iir1](https://github.com/berndporr/iir1), which seems a futher developed and improved version.
+- [MadronaLib](https://github.com/madronalabs/madronalib) - Randy Jones' DSP library, which is awesome because it is all designed for SIMD processing.

 ## Reading
 This is a small selection of books that have been helpful to me.
 There are many others that look absolutely great but I have not used them in anger (yet).